SimonSays-PM4/simon-says/README.md

 ## Overview

-Simon Says is a software system designed to enhance the production cycle within the gastronomy sector, especially tailored for festivals for CEVI Effretikon.
+Simon Says is a software system designed to enhance the production cycle within the gastronomy sector, especially tailored for festivals for Cevi Effretikon.
 The system simplifies managing events, menus, and orders, enabling efficient operation through a collection of applications tailored for organizers, kitchen staff, and waiters.

 Container Diagram: